A fog machine is undoubtedly one of the most fun, essential ingredients in a party setup, especially if the party is meant to be a bit mysterious.

 First, you’ll need to add water to the machine’s reservoir.
 Check the manual to see how much water your machine requires.
 It’s best to use distilled water in your machine so you can prevent buildup or clog inside the machine.

-Step 2 – Connect it to a Power Source
+Step 2 – Connect It To A Power Source

 Next, you’ll need to connect the ice machine to a power source.
 A red indicator light should turn on as soon as the machine receives power to show that it’s on.

-Step 3 – Wait For The Machine to Warm Up
+Step 3 – Wait For The Machine To Warm Up

 You need to wait for the machine, or rather the water, to warm up before you can continue.
 This can take a couple of minutes since water needs to reach a boiling point.
 When the green ready light turns on, you should be ready to use the machine.